-- 1. President's Cabinet will be responsible to designate leads for conversations with cross functional teams to identify: (a) annual activities, which are needed to implement each EMP Goal and Objective; (b) the appropriate responsible parties (position responsible for overseeing the completion of the activity); (c) outputs and outcome(s) for each objective and/or activity; and, (d) resource needed: resource request process (institution-wide resource request). - 2.
+- President's Cabinet will be responsible to designate leads for conversations with crossfunctional teams to identify: (a) annual activities, which are needed to implement each EMP Goal and Objective; (b) the appropriate responsible parties (position responsible for overseeing the completion of the activity); (c) outputs and outcome(s) for each objective and/or activity; and, (d) resources needed. - 2.
 EMP Biennial Implementation Plan elements will be identified beginning in Spring 2021. - 3.
 The EMP Biennial Implementation Plan may identify activities for two to three academic years and will be aligned with the College's program review cycle.